godotengine/godot-docs/classes/class_displayserver.rst

 - :ref:`String<class_String>` **clipboard_get_primary** **(** **)** |const|

-Returns the user's primary clipboard as a string if possible.
+Returns the user's `primary <https://unix.stackexchange.com/questions/139191/whats-the-difference-between-primary-selection-and-clipboard-buffer>`__ clipboard as a string if possible.
+This is the clipboard that is set when the user selects text in any application, rather than when pressing :kbd:`Ctrl + C`.
+The clipboard data can then be pasted by clicking the middle mouse button in any application that supports the primary clipboard mechanism.

-\ **Note:** This method is only implemented on Linux.
+\ **Note:** This method is only implemented on Linux (X11).

 ----